 (3) view a Live Preview of how your shadow will look on a model object

 (4) edit your shadow's Blur effect

 The Color Picker

-To open the Color Picker Tab, simply tap the Color Well of the aspect you want to change.
-Then, pick your new color from the wheel or insert a HEX code.
-To close it, simply swipe it down.
+To open the Color Picker, simply tap the Color Well of the aspect you want to change.
+Then, pick your new color from the palette or insert a specific HEX code.
+To close the Color Picker, simply swipe it down.

-You can also easily move inside the Color Palette to show a live preview of the new color within your selected object.
+You can also move your cursor around inside the Color Palette to show a live preview of the new color within your selected object.

 Personal Color Palette